With the app template already copied, we will now create a new theme block. Follow the instructions below to create the new theme block.

 blocks.

-The interfaces for the last blocks, in turn, have to declare the desired keys to define the behavior of each block according to the device for which they were designed, such as the device
+) to define the behavior of each block according to the device for which they were designed.

 App examples that use different React components for different devices are Header and Footer.

-Using your new theme block
+Step 2 - Using your new theme block

-If the VTEX account you are working on already has the Store Theme app for VTEX Store Framework installed, follow the instructions below from step 2.
+If the VTEX account you are working on has the Store Theme app for Store Framework installed, follow the instructions below from step 2.
 If your account does not yet have the Store Theme app installed, follow the instructions from step 1:

 - Open the Store Theme app folder in your local files using the code editor of your choice.